 Because of Christmas and the approach of winter, there is more economic activity in the 4th quarter than there is in the other quarters.
 Because this increased economic activity is normal, the BEA adjusts the GDP and GDI to filter out this seasonal variation, so that changes to these national accounts reflect fundamental factors rather than the seasonal variation.

 GDP Does Not Measure What Is Not Reported

 GDP does not measure total output or total utility.
-Because GDP measures only the value of all final goods and services, which is measured by the prices of those goods and services, any output that is not sold or not reported will not be included in the GDP.
+Because GDP measures only the value of all final goods and services, which is measured by the prices of those goods and services, any output not sold or not reported will not be included in the GDP.
 For instance, if someone sells his services as a housecleaner, and he cleans someone's house for payment, that is included as GDP.
 (Assuming that he claims the income!)
 However, if he cleans his own residence, then that is not included as part of the GDP, even though it is economic output.
 (After all, the house gets cleaned whether he does it himself or pays someone else to do it.)

-Another source of economic output that is not measured in the GDP is the underground economy, whose output is unreported because people wish to avoid taxes or because the output is illegal, such as selling heroin or other illicit drugs.
+Another source of economic output not measured in the GDP is the underground economy, whose output is unreported because people wish to avoid taxes or because the output is illegal, such as selling heroin or other illicit drugs.
 Many immigrants, for instance, work under the table, as they say, to avoid detection by immigration authorities and to avoid the payment of taxes.
 Other activities of the underground economy include the manufacture and transport of drugs, money laundering services, and prostitution.